Esubaalew/esubaalew.github.io/src/content/wegoch/people-of-two-worlds.md

 ---

 After spending some relaxing time with family, I had to return to the campus, so I walked through the evening.
-On the way, I craved tea as a remedy for both the cold and the sleepiness, so I stepped into a humble tea house—a very narrow roadside shop.
+On the way, I craved tea as a remedy for both the cold and the sleepiness, so I stepped into a humble tea house - a very narrow roadside shop.

 "Is there tea?"
 I asked first.